Gitxaała Nation Elected Governing Council

 Gitxaała di will waatgu

-Jamie has worked within Gitxaała Nation as and Education assistant at Lach klan School for many of years and Jamie has also worked as a youth worker at the community centre.
-Jamie is eager to learn and is honoured to be given this opportunity to serve the nation as the youth councillor for Gitxaala.
+Jamie has worked within Gitxaała Nation as an Education Assistant at Lach Klan School for many years and has also worked as a youth worker at the community centre.
+Jamie is eager to learn and is honoured to be given this opportunity to serve the nation as the youth councillor for Gitxaała.